Cement Mixer Shot

 - Instruct the drinker to mix the drink in their mouth for 10 seconds before swallowing.

-- Enjoy watching!
+- Enjoy the show!

 It’s a gag shot to play on someone for a laugh.

-The reason why the cement mixer is so disgusting isn’t because of how it tastes (cream & citrus is a tasty combo) – it’s because of its texture when both these ingredients combine.
+The reason why the cement mixer shot is so disgusting isn’t because of how it tastes (cream & citrus is a tasty combo) – it’s because of its texture when both these ingredients combine.
 Similar to the effect you see with the brain damage shot and the Irish Car Bomb, the acidity of the lime juice reacts with the Irish cream causing it to curdle.

 That causes the mix to thicken up and become ‘chunky’.
 Everything then starts to stick to the drinker’s teeth & mouth, much like you’d imagine wet cement would – hence its name.

 That’s why you’re meant to mix this drink in your mouth before swallowing so that the lime cordial & Irish cream combine and react to make the cream curdle.
-Very quickly, it starts to feel like you’ve got wet cement in your mouth – not the greatest experience in the world but hilarious to watch!
+Very quickly, it starts to feel like you’ve got wet cement in your mouth – not the greatest experience in the world but hilarious to watch.